For listening to Anna Paradiso’s recordings, visit: http://bis.se/performers/paradiso-anna/

-Born and raised in Bari (South of Italy), Sweden-based Anna Paradiso has within a short time established herself as a harpsichordist of great individuality and character, with concerts in many prestigious venues and festivals in Scandinavia as well as in England, Germany, France, Italy, Slovenia, Finland, Norway, Spain, the USA, Japan, Taiwan and Hong Kong.
+Born and raised in Bari (Italy), Sweden-based Anna Paradiso Laurin has within a short time established herself as a harpsichordist of great individuality and character, with concerts in many prestigious venues and festivals in Scandinavia as well as in England, Germany, France, Italy, Slovenia, Finland, Norway, Spain, the USA, Japan, Taiwan, Hong Kong and Lebanon.
 She performs also on clavichord, fortepiano, baroque organ and pianoforte.
-Anna studied at the conservatory in Bari, Italy, where she gained solo diplomas in piano (cum laude) and harpsichord (full marks).
-Her first significative harpsichord teacher was, during numerous lessons and master-classes, Gordon Murray, professor at the conservatory in Vienna.
-Later on, Christophe Rousset (for French music) and Enrico Baiano (for Italian and 17th century music) provided important inspiration.
-She also received a Master in harpsichord at the Royal College of Music in Stockholm, in the class of Mayumi Kamata.
-Parallel to a musical education, Anna has also pursued academic studies in Italian and classical languages and literature, obtaining a PhD in Latin and ancient Greek philology in 2005 and teaching Latin and classical literature, among other institutions, at the University of Oxford.
-In recent years, however, Anna has dedicated herself entirely to a musical career as well as to a personal research into sources on thorough bass, historical fingerings and baroque performance practice, which have helped her to develop a distinguished style and touch.
-She has also been praised by the Swedish and international critics for her expressive clavichord performances.
+Anna studied at the conservatory in Bari, Italy, where she gained a solo diploma in piano (cum laude), studying with some of the most prominent Italian pianists living in her city, such as Emanuele Arciuli and Pasquale Iannone.
+At the same conservatory, she gained a solo diploma in harpsichord (full marks) and went on studying in numerous master-classes with Gordon Murray, professor at the conservatory in Vienna.
+Later on, Christophe Rousset provided important inspiration in the field of French music.
+She also received a Master in harpsichord at the Royal College of Music in Stockholm, studying during this period with Mayumi Kamata in Sweden and with Enrico Baiano in Italy.
+Besides her musical education, Anna is also PhD doctor in ancient Greek and Latin, and she has taught and carried research at Università degli studi di Bari, Oxford University, the Royal College of Technology in Stockholm, among other institutions .
+In recent years, however, she has dedicated herself entirely to a musical career, as well as to a personal research into sources on thorough bass, historical fingerings and baroque performance practice, which have resulted in a personal style praised by the international press.

 As a soloist and continuo player, Anna Paradiso has appeared with many Scandinavian ensembles and orchestras (Drottningholm Baroque Ensemble, Copenhagen Soloists, Rebaroque, Drottnigholm Theatre Orchestra, Gävle Symphony Orchestra, Norrbotten NEO, Höör Barock, GSO Baroque (Gothenburg Symphony Orchestra Baroque), Norrköping Symphony Orchestra, 1B1, Ostrobothnian Chamber Orchestra, etc.).
-As a soloist, she has also performed with Philarmonia Moment Musical (Taipei), Hong Kong Sinfonietta, Birmingham Conservatory Orchestra and others.
-Her repertoire as soloist with orchestra spams from Bach’s concertos to modern harpsichord concertos and contemporary works.
+As a soloist, she has also performed with Philarmonia Moment Musical (Taipei), Hong Kong Sinfonietta, Gävle Symphony Orchestra, Birmingham Conservatory Orchestra and others.
+Her repertoire as soloist with orchestra spams from baroque to modern harpsichord concertos and to contemporary works.
 With her husband, recorder-virtuoso Dan Laurin, she has formed a duo that tours internationally and has also recorded several CD-s for BIS, a label with which Anna records regularly also as a soloist.
 Her two CD-s of keyboard sonatas by Swedish baroque composer Johan Helmich Roman have received enthusiastic praises buy the international critics (just recently, vol. 2 was awarded the American Record Guide Critics Choice 2016).
-For BIS and with Dan Laurin, she has recorded a programme of 20th-century English sonatas, a CD of French baroque chamber music, Vivaldi recorder concertos; together with their their ensemble Paradiso Musicale, they recorded all flute sonatas by Roman, with international praises.
+She has also been praised by the Swedish and international critics for her expressive clavichord performances in these recordings.
+For BIS and with Dan Laurin, she has recorded a program of 20th-century English sonatas, a CD of French baroque chamber music, Vivaldi recorder concertos; together with their their ensemble Paradiso Musicale, they recorded all flute sonatas by Roman, with international praises.
 Their acclaimed début recording [BIS-1895] – featuring music by Telemann and by J. S. and C. P. E. Bach – was chosen as Record of the Month by BBC Music Magazine.
 Her first solo CD – a recital with a wide repertoire from Frescobaldi till modern composer Walter Leigh – was recorded by Barn Cottage Records and received very positive reviews.
-For BIS she has just recorded a CD with the virtuosic harpsichord concerto BWV 1057 and orchestra music by Corelli and Telemann with the young ensemble Höör Barock under the direction of Dan Laurin.
-In March 2017 she recorded for BIS a contemporary harpsichord concerto by Vito Palumbo with Gävle Symphony orchestra and next on the list is a new CD with Höör Barock and Roman’s Golovin Suite, a large part of which has never been recorded.
+For BIS she has also recorded a CD with the virtuosic harpsichord concerto BWV 1057 (praised by Gramophone UK) and orchestra music by Corelli and Telemann with the young ensemble Höör Barock, under the direction of Dan Laurin.
+Recently, she has recorded for BIS a contemporary harpsichord concerto by Vito Palumbo with Gävle Symphony Orchestra and the first complete recording of JH Roman’s Golovin Suite, with Dan Laurin as conductor and the orchestra Höör Barock.
+Next on the list, is a solo-CD for BIS with sonatas by Pietro Domenico Paradisi, with harpsichord, clavichord and fortepiano.

 Neapolitan harpsichord by Masao Kimura (Zao 2012) after Onofrio Guarracino (c.
-1650); French harpsichord by Francois Paul Ciocca (Riccia 2008) after Nicolas & Francois Blanchet (1730); original Swedish square piano by Mathias Petter Kraft (Stockholm 1797); original fortepiano Broadwood (1802); original square piano Rackwitz (1810); up-right piano Erard (1858).
+1650); French harpsichord by Francois Paul Ciocca (Riccia 2008) after Nicolas & Francois Blanchet (1730); original Swedish square piano by Mathias Petter Kraft (Stockholm 1797); original Swedish clavichord (1792); original fortepiano Broadwood (1802); original square piano Rackwitz (1810); up-right piano Erard (1858).